friederbluemle/livebundle-website/docs/welcome.md

 ## Disclaimer

-We do not host your JavaScript bundles.
 In order to use LiveBundle you will need to provide your own storage for the bundles.

-As of its initial release, LiveBundle ships with [Azure Blob Storage][1] support.
+As of its initial release, LiveBundle only supports [Azure Blob Storage][1] support.

-Our core team has no plan to implement other cloud storage providers plugins *(unless driven by internal needs)*, but will welcome external contributions of such new plugins !
+We havve no plan of implementing other cloud storage providers plugins *(unless driven by internal needs)*, but will welcome external contributions of such new plugins.

-Therefore, at this point, if you wish to use LiveBundle for your application, you will either need to use to provision and use an Azure Blob Storage account, or implement a new storage provider plugin to use another cloud storage provider or some other storage setup.
+Therefore, at this point, if you wish to use LiveBundle for your application, you will either need to provision and use an Azure Blob Storage account, or implement a new storage provider plugin to use another cloud storage provider.

 ## Features

 ### Distribute updates as a QR Code / Deep Link

 LiveBundle allows to distribute application updates as a QR Code and/or Deep Link.<br/>
-From the comfort of a terminal, any application developer can quickly publish any work in progress and share the resulting QR Code / Deep Link with anyone.
+During development, from the comfort of a terminal, any application developer can swiftly publish any work in progress and share the resulting QR Code / Deep Link with any other user of the application.<br/>
 Installing the changes is as easy as scanning the QR Code from the application or navigating the Deep Link.

 <img alt="LiveBundle CLI" src={useBaseUrl('img/lbupload.png')} width="400"/>

 ### GitHub Integration

 LiveBundle comes with a GitHub integration, to automatically package and publish changes associated to every opened PR.
 It will then post the resulting QR Code and Deep Link as a PR comment.
-Supercharge your reviews by trying the changes directly within the application !
+Supercharge your reviews by trying the changes directly within the application.

 <img alt="LiveBundle GitHub PR" src={useBaseUrl('img/githubpr.png')} width="600"/>